 Abigail Albaugh, M.AmSAT, originally from Annapolis, Maryland, received degrees in violin performance from East Carolina University and University of Michigan.
 She is the winner of the Raleigh Symphony Orchestra Concerto Competition.
 Performing in various festivals and ensembles, Albaugh has toured England, Iceland, Scotland, Austria, the Czech Republic, France, and Canada.
 Albaugh has been a member of the Wilmington and Long Bay Symphonies, the Atlantean Piano Trio, and was a founding member of the Caretta Quartet.
-She was an alumni guest artist at the 2013 Four Seasons Chamber Music Festival at East Carolina University.
-With the Carolina International Orchestra, a collaboration with the China National Orchestra, she performed at various East Coast venues in the fall of 2013.
+She was an alumni guest artist at the 2013 Four Seasons Chamber Music Festival, as well as the East Carolina Summer Chamber Music Institute in 2018 at East Carolina University.
 In the summer of 2015, Albaugh joined the bluegrass band Massive Grass and has performed with them at Floyd Fest and the International Bluegrass Music Association’s World of Bluegrass in Raleigh, NC.
 She can be heard on their album, “Ripe for the Pickin’”, released in June, 2017.